Romaine Vinton Goddard, Baroness von Overbeck

+Early life

-Romaine Vinton Goddard was born in Ohio, one of two children of Daniel Convers Goddard, deputy secretary of the Interior, and poet and novelist Sarah Madeline Vinton.
+Romaine Vinton Goddard was born in Ohio, one of two children of Daniel Convers Goddard, deputy secretary of the Interior, and poet and novelist Madeleine Vinton.
 Goddard died when his daughter was three years old and his widow and her two children moved to Washington, D.C.
-In 1865, Madeline Goddard married Admiral John A. Dahlgren.
+In 1865, Madeleine Goddard married Admiral John A. Dahlgren.

 Goddard attended the Mount de Chantal Visitation Academy, a Catholic girls' school in Wheeling, West Virginia, from 1857 to 1859.
 She was their first student to specialize in the harp and graduated with honors in both harp and piano.
 In 1862, George Peter Alexander Healy painted her portrait playing the harp.